marcclement/htmlsound/README.md

-Extraction of features for French Constitutional Court cases
+Html P5 example for generating sounds from European Court of Justice cases